 only effective, long-term process for stabilising the climate is the

 adoption of solar, wind, hydro, nuclear and other renewable energy sources.

-most developed countries now have legally-binding commitments in place
+almost all developed countries now have legally-binding commitments in place

 for reducing CO2 emissions and have begun large-scale practical measures.

 Britain, for example, has cut its carbon dioxide pollution by 50% compared